 You'd think that given the easy access to email, competitive long-distance calling rates, phone cards, etc. these days, we'd keep in touch with family and friends more often.
 But the opposite seems to be the case, as we get caught up in life's "busyness."

 Strengthening ties with family members and keeping in touch with friends is part of our way of life and an act Allah is very pleased with.
-This Ramadan, call family and friends or at least email them a Ramadan card and ask them how their fasting is going.
+Call family and friends this Ramadan or send them a card through our Gifts of Mercy page and ask them how their fasting is going.

 Even if you work in the IT industry, you can do this.
 Avoid checking personal email and surfing the web during your fast.
-After Iftar, instead of plopping yourself in front of the screen, go to Tarawih.
+After Iftar, go to Tarawih instead of plopping yourself in front of the screen.
 The same goes for the television.
-The point is to try to give our full attention to spiritual elevation this month.
+The point is to give our full attention to spiritual elevation this month.

 Forgive everyone who has hurt you